cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/3-move-count.md

 ## Interact via the CLI

 There is not much to test here.
-Remember that you added a new field, but if your blockchain state already contains games then they are missing it, so the default value of the underlying type will be applied:
+Remember that you added a new field, but if your blockchain state already contains games then they are missing that field, so the default value of the underlying type will be applied:

 <CodeGroup>